nis65/multiroom/README.md

 You will see a warning that there are no controls.
 That's ok, they will appear later when we have connected a bluetooth device.
 But when alsamixer complains about not finding the device at all, there is something wrong with bluealsa.

+#### Manual bluetooth pairing

+In order to connect your mobile to the raspi over bluetooth, you need `bluetoothctl`:

+On your mobile, start playing any audio (I discovered that when you don't play any music, the bluetooth-connection dies.
+Unclear whether this is a (power saving ) feature of the mobile or a bug somewhere.
+Don't panic, this is only an issue when you manually try to pair the device.).

+On your mobile, search for bluetooth devices, you should see `ìnfinity` (or whatever hostname you chose).
+The raspi should appear like any bluetooth loudspeaker (sometimes as a headset).

+On the raspi, start `bluetoothctl` (a bluetooth agent)

+    [bluetooth]# list
+      Controller DC:A6:32:34:6E:91 infinity [default]
+    [bluetooth]# scan on
+      ...
+      [NEW] Device 20:39:56:AF:C1:8B Nokia7
+      ...
+    [bluetooth]# pair 20:39:56:AF:C1:8B

+As far as I found out, you don't need to `trust` the device.

+    [bluetooth]# info 20:39:56:AF:C1:8B
+       ...
+       Paired: yes
+       Trusted: no
+       Connected: yes

+The mobile is still appears to play music, but you can't hear anything anymore because the sound goes to bluetooth (and not the mobile's speakers any more).

+#### Manually play bluetooth audio to the raspi

+Now that your mobile (audio source) is connected to the RaspberryPi (A2DP audio sink), this should work

+    MAC="20:39:56:AF:C1:8B"
+    arecord -f cd -D bluealsa:SRV=org.bluealsa,DEV=$MAC,PROFILE=a2dp --dump-hw-params | aplay -f cd -D dmix:CARD=sndrpihifiberry,DEV=0 --dump-hw-params

+If `arecord` complains about `no such device`, the pairing did not work or is already terminated for some reason.
+Or `bluealsa` is stopped.
+Otherwise, you can now hear the sound from the loudspeakers connected to the raspi.
+So this basically converts your raspi into a bluetooth audio converter.

-#### Automate creation of icecast stream
+#### Manual creation of icecast stream

-Assuming that you have managed manually to connect your mobile (audio source) to the RaspberryPi (A2DP audio sink), the following commandline would be sufficient to create the icecast stream from the mobile:
+Now that your mobile (audio source) is connected to the RaspberryPi (A2DP audio sink), the following commandline would be sufficient to create the icecast stream from the mobile:

     MAC="bluetooth mac address of connected A2DP source" arecord -f cd -D bluealsa:SRV=org.bluealsa,DEV=$MAC,PROFILE=a2dp --dump-hw-params | ffmpeg -nostats -loglevel warning \